Dollarization of Cuba

-The dollarization of Cuba refer to macroeconomic policies implemented with the aim at stabilising the Cuban economy after 1993.
-They were initially enacted to offset the economic imbalances which was a result of the dissolution of the Soviet Union in 1991.
-The main aspect of these reforms was to legalize the then illegal U.S. Dollar and regulate its usage in the island's economy.
+The government of Cuba implemented macroeconomic policies from 1993 with the aim of stabilizing the Cuban economy.
+These policies were initially enacted to offset the economic imbalances which was a result of the dissolution of the Soviet Union in 1991.
+The main aspect of these reforms was to legalize the then illegal United States dollar and regulate its usage in the island's economy.

 The wider reforms focused heavily on the macroeconomic stabilization of the Cuban economy.
 This was to be achieved through a reduction in fiscal deficit, and through structural changes such as the enactment of the Free Farmer's Market agreement, the legalization of self-employment, and the decriminalization of the United States dollar.
-The economic reforms resulted in a decrease in inflation, appreciation of the Peso, increase in output and productivity, and an improvement in the fiscal deficit.
-With the implementation of the 2018 Cuban constitution, came free-market rights, the recognition of private property and of foreign direct investment, officially making Cuba a mixed economy, similar to the Chinese and Vietnamese models, and similar to the Soviet Union under Lenin with the New Economic Policy.
+The economic reforms resulted in a decrease in inflation, appreciation of the peso, increase in output and productivity, and an improvement in the fiscal deficit.
+With the implementation of the 2018 Cuban constitution came free-market rights, the recognition of private property and the acceptance of foreign direct investment, officially making Cuba a mixed economy similar to the Chinese and Vietnamese models, and similar to the Soviet Union under Lenin with the New Economic Policy.

 Cuban economy prior to reform

-The Cuban Economy faced its lowest recessions during the War of Independence, 1890s, The Great Depression, 1930s, The Socialist Revolution, 1960s, and the dissolution of the Soviet Union, 1990s.
+The Cuban economy faced its lowest recessions during the War of Independence (1890s), Great Depression (1930s), the Socialist revolution (1960s), and the dissolution of the Soviet Union (1990s).

-As tensions between Cuba and the United States increased following the Bay of Pigs Invasion and Cuba Missile Crisis, Cuba increasingly turned to the Soviet Union for economic and military aid.
+As tensions between Cuba and the United States increased following the Bay of Pigs invasion and Cuban Missile Crisis, Cuba increasingly turned to the Soviet Union for economic and military aid.
 From 1970 to 1980, the Soviet Union was fully immersed in Cuba's economic affairs.
-In 1972, Cuba joined the Council for Mutual Economic Assistance, COMECON, and by the end of the 1980s, 85% of Cuba's foreign trade was with members of COMECON.
+In 1972, Cuba joined the Council for Mutual Economic Assistance (COMECON), and by the end of the 1980s, 85% of Cuba's foreign trade was with members of COMECON.

 From 1985 to 1989, 74.4% of all Cuban exports were sugar and related products.
 The Cuban economy was highly dependent on sugar, which rendered the country's economy vulnerable to price fluctuations in the world market.
-Following the surge in world prices, sugar production fell from 7.3 million tons in 1989 to 4.1 million tons in 1993.
+Following a surge in world prices, sugar production fell from 7.3 million tons in 1989 to 4.1 million tons in 1993.